martinphellwig/brython_wf/site/doc/en/intro.md

 Please note that in this case the Python script will be loaded through an Ajax call : it must be in the same domain as the HTML page

 In the above two examples of code, when we click on the button, the onclick event calls and run the `echo()` function, which was defined in the Python script.
 This function gets the value of the INPUT element, through its id (_zone_).
-This is accomplished by the syntax `doc["zone"]` : `doc` is a keyword in Brython, which behaves just like a dictionary whose keys are the ids of the elements of the DOM.
+This is accomplished by the syntax `doc["zone"]` : `doc`, defined in module **browser**, is an object that represents the document currently displayed in the browser.
+It behaves like a dictionary whose keys are the ids of the elements of the DOM.
 Hence, in our example, `doc["zone"]` is an object that maps to the INPUT element ; the _value_ property holds, interestingly enough, the value of the object

-In Brython, the output can be accomplished in various ways, including with the `alert()` built-in function which shows a popup window with the text passed as an argument
+In Brython, the output can be accomplished in various ways, including with the function `alert()` (also defined in **browser**) which shows a popup window with the text passed as an argument